Iron Infusions

 A pregnant woman’s need for iron increases as her fetus develops.
 As the fetus absorbs iron from her body, the mother’s iron levels may drop, resulting in anemia.
 For that reason, doctors sometimes order iron infusions for pregnant women.

-Infusions are often preferred over oral iron supplements because taking it by mouth can cause gastrointestinal side effects.
-However, iron infusions are usually reserved for the second or third trimester of pregnancy.
+Infusions are often preferred over oral iron supplements because they can cause gastrointestinal side effects when taken by mouth.
+However, healthcare providers usually reserve iron infusions for the second or third trimester of pregnancy.
 It’s not yet known if it is safe to administer iron infusions during the first trimester.

-An iron infusion is a way to increase the body’s iron levels quickly.
+An iron infusion is a way to quickly increase the body’s iron levels.
 It’s a more immediate treatment than supplements or dietary changes.
 This can be very helpful in situations where anemia is severe.

 The physical benefits of an iron infusion include increased energy and easier breathing.
-You should start feeling these benefits a few weeks after your final infusion treatment.
+You should start to feel these benefits a few weeks after your final infusion.
 How long these benefits last depends on the cause of your iron deficiency anemia and whether or not you’re using any other therapies to increase your iron levels.

 For example, regular blood loss, such as through menstruation, may lead to a chronic drop in iron levels.
 Depending on your situation, the benefits of an iron infusion may last anywhere from several months to a few years.